UK General Data Protection Regulation and Management (2022)

 Retention of your information

 We take appropriate measures to ensure that any information collected from you is kept secure.
-Totally plc holds BSI accredited certification to ISO 27001:2013 and is subject to both internal and external audits to ensure that information security is upheld.
+Totally plc holds UKAS accredited certification to ISO 27001:2013 and is subject to both internal and external audits to ensure that information security is upheld.

 Totally plc operates a clear Records Management and Retention policy and associated Retention Schedule to ensure personal data is kept only for so long as is necessary for the purpose for which such information is used.

 We retain your records in accordance with UK legislation for the specific service provided.

 If any of your personal data changes, or if you have any questions about how we use data which relates to you, please contact us by email at email@example.com.
 We normally update your personal data within seven (7) working days of any new or updated personal data being provided to us, to ensure that the personal data we hold about you is as accurate and up to date as possible.

 The national data opt-out is a service that allows patients to opt out of their confidential patient information being used for research and planning.

 The national data opt-out was introduced to enable patients to opt out from the use of their data for research or planning purposes, in line with the recommendations of the National Data Guardian.
 By 2020 all health and care organisations are required to be compliant with the national data opt-out policy, where confidential patient information is used for research and planning purposes.

 Totally plc is not currently engaged in routine activities that involve processing of patients’ data for purposes not involved in their direct care.
 This statement therefore acts as a backstop in the event that should such processing occur in the future, a mechanism exists to ensure that those patients who wish to opt out will have their wishes respected where this is not already anonymised.